 There could be nothing more elegant for a winter birthday cake than this simple German recipe by Lois Daish, based on a recipe in Cakes by Barbara Maher (Penguin, 1982).
 You can vary the proportion of walnuts and almonds according to taste and availability.

 |110 g||Walnuts, freshly cracked, New Zealand ones are best|

 |180 g||Caster sugar|

-- Stir the nuts and the breadcrumb mixture into the egg-yolk mixture.
-Then add a quarter of the whisked egg whites to lighten the mixture, before folding in the remaining egg whites until well mixed yet retaining as much air as possible.
-I use my hand for mixing.
+- Stir the nut mix in to the yolk mixture then add a quarter of the whisked egg whites to lighten the mixture.
+Fold in the remaining egg white until well mixed, yet retaining as much air as possible.

-- Scoop the mixture into the baking tin and bake for 30-40 minutes, until the middle of the cake is firm when gently pressed.
+- Spoon the mixture into the cake tin and bake for 30-40 minutes until the middle of the cake is firm when pressed.
 Remove from the oven and cool on a rack for a few minutes before turning out.

-- To make the glaze, break the chocolate up into small pieces and put in a small bowl with the butter and coffee (strong hot coffee).
+- To make the glaze, break the chocolate up into small pieces and put in a small bowl with the butter and coffee.
 Put the bowl over hot, but not boiling, water until the chocolate has almost melted.
 Remove the bowl from the water and stir to form a smooth glaze.
 Leave to cool until it is slightly thickened, then spread thinly over the top and sides of the cake.
-Decorate with a ring of walnut halves pressed into the glaze.
+Decorate with a ring of walnut halves pressed into the glaze